 The academic advising process is a collaborative connection between the academic advisor and the student.
 During each semester's academic advising meetings, the advisors and the student select academic courses based upon the student's declared major course curriculum.
 Students are also provided opportunities to explore career and educational goals and become familiar with major requirements.
 Academic Advisors diligently adhere to the academic policies and procedures established by the university; and serve as instructors for the First Year Experience (Orientation 101 and 102) courses.
-For more information, contact Mindi Thompson, Lead Academic Advisor/Mentor, (256) 372-4289, mindi.thompson@aamu.edu.
+Main office, room 110.
+For more information, contact Mindi Thompson, Lead Academic Advisor/Mentor, (256) 372-4289, mindi.thompson@aamu.edu or Danon Holmes, Academic Advisor/Mentor, (256) 372-8683, danon.holmes1@aamu.edu.
+Note: Students with Academic Probation that have 36+ credit hours will be paired with an Academic Coordinator within their Academic College the major falls under when they contact the Freshman Academy.